uclaml/CS161-Winter2023/index.md

 ## Exams

 There will be one midterm and then final.
-The exam is online (on bruinlearn) and open book and note.
+The exam is in person and open book and note.
 You are not allowed to discuss with other people.